At a glance

 We don’t know much about the ant-butterfly relationship

+To look after this special butterfly we need to look after the host Sugar Ant (Camponotus terebrans).
+But we don’t know much about the ant or its habitat requirements.
 And we don’t really know what’s going on underground in the ant nest.
 We’ve never managed to observe the caterpillar and ant interaction.
 I’m trying to establish an ant colony in my lounge room so perhaps one day I can see a caterpillar eat an ant larva.
 That would be cool (and of course, scientifically important).

+The butterfly is listed as “endangered” under Victorian legislation (FFG Act).
 In 2021, this butterfly was ranked as #7 on the list of 26 Australian butterflies most likely to go extinct in the next 20 years.
 Climate change & severe weather was listed as one of the four key threats to the species.
 Then, in December 2022, the Murray River flood spilled out onto areas of the floodplain not inundated for 50 years.
 We estimate that 80% of the known Victorian breeding sites for the butterfly were wiped out.
 The flood also impacted one of the two South Australian populations.
-I’m not sure the scientists

 What’s it called again?